-If you want to avoid a mandatory two-week quarantine, you will have to provide a negative Coronavirus test taken within three days of arrival, and another test four days after arriving.
+If you want to avoid a mandatory two-week quarantine, you must provide a negative Covid test taken within three days before arrival, and another negative test within four days after arriving.

-The new policy replaces the previous list of states subject to quarantine, which depended on their rates of infection.
+The updated travel quarantine policy replaces the previous list of states subject to quarantine, which depended on their rates of infection.

-Since those rates kept changing, the list kept changing, and it was just too complicated to administer.
-At last count, more than 40 of the 50 states were on the quarantine list.
+Since those rates kept changing, the list kept changing, based on the infection rates of individual states, and it was just too complicated to administer.

-The new rule applies to passengers arriving at the three main airports serving NYC – JFK and LaGuardia in Queens and Newark, New Jersey – and to those arriving by train, bus or car.
+This current rule has been in effect since early November 2020 and applies to passengers arriving at the three main airports serving NYC – JFK and LaGuardia in Queens and Newark, New Jersey – and also to those arriving by train, bus or car.

 The new rule, announced by Gov. Andrew Cuomo, became effective Nov.
-4th, and hopefully will have a positive effect on holiday visitors to NYC and help keep New York’s infection rate among the lowest in the nation, ranking third in the nation, behind Maine and Vermont, he told a news conference.
+4th.
+Hopefully it will have a positive effect on holiday visitors to NYC and help keep New York’s infection rate among the lowest in the nation, ranking third in the nation, behind Maine and Vermont, he told the news conference.

 Previously, New York had applied the 14-day quarantine requirement to any traveler arriving from states which had at least 10 average daily new cases per 100,000 residents, or at least 10% of COVID-19 tests returned positive, over the prior week.